-Under a further amendment, the President of UKE will be authorized to issue a decision obliging an operator authorized to use assigned frequencies in an area indicated by the President of UKE in a specified manner.
+Under the Act on Development the President of UKE is also authorized to issue a decision obliging an operator authorized to use assigned frequencies in an area indicated by the President of UKE in a specified manner.

-Should these amendments come into full force and effect in their current forms it may result in new sources of competition for Netia from municipalities and increased risk of overbuild of our existing networks.
+The Act on Development introduces the possibility of new sources of competition for Netia from municipalities and other interested entities and the risk of overbuild of our existing networks.